 During pregnancy any mismatch in the system aka ‘the work not fitting the worker like a glove’ can lead to a lot of discomfort.
 For instance if the work is set-up in such a way that it ‘encourages’ someone to lean forward in their chair it places a lot of pressure on that pregnant woman’s abdominal area.
 With pregnancy – especially in the later stages, there is already a lot of pressure here and this can lead to discomfort.

-In this post I’m going to share specific information with you on how to set-up your workstation for these two usual set-ups for pregnancy:
+In this series of posts I’m going to share specific information with you on how to set-up your workstation for these two usual set-ups for pregnancy:

 - Setting the workstation up for sitting